venoajie/my-ai-assistant/README.md

 The assistant's power comes from its **Persona System** and a **safety-first design**, which allows you to confidently delegate complex tasks to specialized AI agents.

-## Disclaimer of Liability
+## License and Disclaimer of Liability

+This project is not licensed for public use, and all rights are reserved by the author. **Use of this software for any commercial purpose is strictly prohibited.**

 **This software is provided "AS IS" and you use it at your own risk.**

-The author is not responsible for any loss, damage, incidents, or any other consequences that may arise from the use of this code.
-The AI can generate incorrect or harmful content, and the file system operations can lead to data loss if not used carefully.
-By using this software, you agree that you are solely responsible for any outcomes.
+The author is not responsible for any loss, damage, or other consequences that may arise from the use of this code.
+The AI can generate incorrect content, and file system operations can lead to data loss.

+Furthermore, you are solely responsible for your inputs and the use of any generated outputs, and you agree not to use this tool for any unlawful or harmful purpose.
+For full details on the terms of use, please see the [NOTICE](./NOTICE) file.

 ## Key Features